josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_the_conduit_and_the_safeguard.md

 Even when collaboration is benign, divergent legal defaults can convert protected UK personal data into state property elsewhere.

-The safeguard is not a judgment about identity—it is a compliance requirement.
+The safeguard is not a judgment about identity: it is a compliance requirement, and a core practice of sovereignity.

 ---